LorenFrankLab/spyglass/docs/src/misc/merge_tables.md

 and [here](https://github.com/LorenFrankLab/spyglass/issues/469).

-**Note:** Deleting entries upstream of Merge Tables will throw errors related to deleteing a part entry before the master.
+**Note:** Deleting entries upstream of Merge Tables will throw errors related to deleting a part entry before the master.
 To circumvent this, you can add `force_parts=True` to the
 [`delete` function](https://datajoint.com/docs/core/datajoint-python/0.14/api/datajoint/__init__/#datajoint.table.Table.delete)
 call, but this will leave and orphaned primary key in the master.
 Instead, use